-- 9. P C Tulsian and Bharat Tulsian, Business Law, McGraw Hill Education - Sharma, J.P. and Sunaina Kanojia, Business Laws, Ane Books Pvt.
+- 9. P C Tulsian and Bharat Tulsian, Business Law, McGraw Hill Education - 10.
+Sharma, J.P. and Sunaina Kanojia, Business Laws, Ane Books Pvt.
 Ltd., New Delhi. - 11.
 K.R.
 Bulchandani.
 Business Law for Management - 12.
 Prof. Manohar R. Wadhwani Business Law - 13.
 S.S.
 Gulshan, G.K.
 Kapoor Business Law - 14.
 P.P.S.
 Gogna.
 A Textbook of Business Law - 15.
 Dr. N.V.
 Paranjape.
 Arbitration and Alternative Dispute Resolution - 16.
 Dr. Avtar Singh.
 Law of Arbitration and Conciliation

-Intra Semester Assessment; The ISA tests carry 20 marks of the maximum marks allotted for the Course.
-The ISA is conducted twice in a given Semester, once through a written test, and the other by using alternate modes of evaluation including assignment/ presentation/others.
+Intra Semester Assessment; The ISA tests carry 15 marks of the maximum marks allotted for the Course.
+The ISA is conducted twice in a given Semester, once through an objective test, and the other by using alternate modes of evaluation including assignment/ presentation/others.

-Semester End Examination: SEE Examination carries 80 marks of the maximum marks allotted for the course.
-The written examination consists of two short answer questions carrying 16 marks each.
-Students are given a choice to answer any four of the six options provided for each of the short answer questions.
-The remaining four questions are essay type questions of 12 marks each.
+Semester End Examination: SEE Examination carries 60 marks of the maximum marks allotted for the course.
+The written examination consists of two short answer questions carrying 12 marks each.
+Students are given a choice to answer any three of the five options provided for each of the short answer questions.
+The remaining three questions are essay type questions of 12 marks each.
 Students are given a choice to answer any one of the two options provided for each question.